TritonDataCenter/rfd/rfd/0034/README.md

 # Limits

-There are limits placed on migrations, to ensure that they do not affect (or limitedly affect) other tenants on the source/target CN.
+There are limits placed on migrations, to ensure that they do not affect (or limitedly affect) other tenants on the source.

 The migration limit configuration will be stored in SAPI (initially set during the migration service installation, or falling back to defaults) as: